 The Visitation Exchange- when Court Order meets WWF TAG Team Wrestling

 This Rhode Island visitation article explains how visitation exchanges can go horribly wrong.
 It is not uncommon for warring parents to get into physical feuds during these exchanges.
 Unfortunately, it can be very harmful for the children to see this type of mess.

 This article explains how some woman will do anything to keep their child from having a meaningful relationship with the child’s father.
-This RI Family Court visitation article will explain all of the roadblocks this type of mother will put in front of the father to stop visitation including supervised visitation, false allegations of abuse and allegations of mistreatment of the child.
+This RI Family Court visitation article by a visitation lawyer in RI will explain the roadblocks this type of mother will put in front of the father to stop visitation including supervised visitation, false allegations of abuse and allegations of mistreatment of the child.